-Usually I’m able to catch up with the Sunday messages of my home church, CCF (Pasig) via livestream when I am away from Manila but on this particular Sunday, I wanted to see my teacher and dear friend, Heidi, so I went to her home church, CCF Vancouver.
+This was my Sunday as a visiting body part.
+Usually I’m able to catch up with services of my home church, CCF (Pasig) via livestream when I am away from Manila but on this particular day, I wanted to see my teacher and dear friend, Heidi, so I went to her home church, CCF Vancouver.

 A warm welcome team was setting up.
 A kind gentleman also greeted me and it was only after he gave the Sunday message that I realized he was the pastor, Pastor Benjie Lopez.

 The worship team with the addition of a young man playing violin really touched my heart and the lyrics of the worship songs spoke mighty encouragement there, reminding me that Jesus who is my Savior is above all.
 He gives strength to us when we are weak or discouraged and will see us through any storm that comes our way… and He isn’t about to stop anytime soon.
 He breaks all the power of darkness.
 I sing for all that He’s done for me, the greatest of which is when He lay down His life so (you and) I would be set free.

 We can praise You Lord, even if at times we have storms or are waiting for Your gracious response.

 This worship song has since been on my playlist since the CCF Vancouver music team sang it:

 Pastor Benjie’s message was packed with encouragement and exhortation.